Datadog, Inc. (DDOG) CEO Olivier Pomel on Q3 2020 Results - Earnings Call Transcript

 Olivier Pomel

 Thank you, A.J. and thank you all for joining us today.
 We are very pleased with our performance in Q3 which showed continued high growth at scale and demonstrated efficiencies.
-It was an exciting quarter in which we maintain our high ability of product delivery starting with the new products and features announced at DASH, our annual user conference.
+It was an exciting quarter in which we maintain our high velocity of product delivery starting with the new products and features announced at DASH, our annual user conference.

-We are building on our strong track record of innovation and expanding our lead as the most complete and cloud-native end-to-end observability platform.
+We are building on our strong track record of innovation and expanding our lead at the most complete and cloud-native end-to-end observability platform.
 With the majority of our employees continuing to work from home, I am extremely impressed by our productivity.
 Our engineers continue to build and ship innovative solutions.
-Our go-to-market teams continue to efficiently deliver value to our customers and we continue to hire rapidly across R&D and sales and marketing to best position ourselves for the future.
+Our go-to-market teams continue to efficiently deliver value to our customers, and we continue to hire rapidly across R&D and sales and marketing to best position ourselves for the future.

 We are strategic partners to our customers like never before as the importance of being digital-first and agile is more pronounced than ever.
-The companies everywhere are continuing to migrate to the cloud and invest in their digital operations to achieve these outcomes.
-And as a market opportunity driven by massive platforming and cloud migration has become clearer during this time so has our ability to execute against it.
+The companies everywhere are continuing to migrate to the cloud, investing in their digital operations to achieve these outcomes.
+And as our market opportunity driven by multiple platforming and cloud migration has become clearer during this time, so has our ability to execute against it.

 Now, on to a review of Q3 results.
-To summarize Q3 at a high level, revenue was $155 million an increase of 61% year-over-year and above the high end of our guidance range.
-We ended the quarter with 1107 customers with ARR of $100,000 or more up from 727 million last year.
-These customers generate about 75% of our ARR.
+To summarize Q3 at a high level, revenue was $155 million, an increase of 61% year-over-year and above the high end of our guidance range.
+We ended the quarter with 1,107 customers with ARR of $100,000 or more, up from 727 last year.
+These customers generated about 75% of our ARR.

-We have about 13100 customers up from about 9,500 last year which means we added about 1,000 customers in the quarter meaningfully more than the 600 in Q2.
+We have about 13,100 customers, up from about 9,500 last year, which means we added about 1,000 customers in the quarter, meaningfully more than the 600 in Q2.
 We also continue to be capital-efficient with free cash flow of $29 million.
-And as in past quarters, our dollar-based net retention rate was over 130% as customers increase their usage and adopted our newer products.
+And as in past quarters, our dollar-based net retention rate was over 130% as customers increased their usage and adopted our newer products.

 Now, to review Q3 in more detail.
-Throughout the quarter usage growth of existing customers was robust which was a return to more normalized levels after slower usage expansion in Q2.
+Throughout the quarter, usage growth of existing customers was robust which was a return to more normalized levels after slower usage expansion in Q2.

-To be more specific, the pace of user growth in Q3 was broadly in line with pre-COVID historical levels.
-As a result, we feel comfortable that some of the rationalized cloud usage from our larger customers that we've seen in Q2 was transitory as many of those customers have now returned to steady growth in multiple consecutive markets.
+To be more specific, the pace of usage growth in Q3 was broadly in line with pre-COVID historical levels.
+As a result, we feel comfortable that some of the rationalized cloud usage from our larger customers that we've seen in Q2 was transitory as many of those customers have now returned to steady growth in multiple consecutive markets [ph].

-Strength was also broad-based across customers of different sizes and within different industries.
+Strength was also broad based across customers of different sizes and within different industries.

-In addition to that, new logo generation continued to be robust with customers additions in line with pre-COVID levels and churn remain consistent with historical rates.
+In addition to that, new logo generation continued to be robust with customer additions in line with pre-COVID levels and churn remained consistent with historical rates.
 Taking all of this into account, total ARR at the end of the quarter was a new record for the company making this a very successful quarter.

 Next our platform strategy continues to resonate and win in the market.
-As of the end of Q3, 71% of customers are using two or more products which is up from 50% last year.
+As of the end of Q3, 71% of customers are using two or more products, which is up from 50% last year.
 Approximately 20% of customers are using four or more products which is up from only 7% a year ago.
-We had another quarter in which approximately 75% of new logos landed with two or more products.

-And we continue to be pleased with the uptake of our newest products including Synthetics from NPM and security.
-I will point out that Synthetics has not been commercially available for about a year.
-And today it is used by thousands of customers has reached eight figures of ARR and continues to be in hyper growth.
+We had another quarter in which approximately 75% of new logos landed with two or more products, and we continue to be pleased with the uptake of our newest products, including Synthetics, RUM ,NPM, and Security.
+I will point out that Synthetics has now been commercially available for about a year.
+And today, it is used by thousands of customers, has reached eight figures of ARR and continues to be in hyper growth.

-Adoption of Synthetics has exceeded our expectations which will attribute to the combination of the strength of the product itself and the platform.
-As a reminder, frictionless adoption is a key value proposition of our platform which we expect would benefit all of our products.
+Adoption of Synthetics has exceeded our expectations, which will attribute to the combination of the strength of the product itself and the product platform.
+As a reminder, frictionless adoption is a key value proposition of our platform, which we expect would benefit all of our products.

-To conclude my review of the quarter our ability to both land and expand during what has been a time of uncertainty demonstrate that is of important as companies of all sizes and across all industries even in the most challenged sectors are turning to their digital operations as the most strategically important segment of their business.
+To conclude my review of the quarter, our ability to both land and expand during what has been a time of uncertainty demonstrates Datadog’s importance as companies of all sizes and across all industries even in the most challenged sectors are turning to their digital operations as the most strategically important segment of their business.

-Now on to R&D. We have a proven and long track record of innovation and our team lived up to that standard in Q3 with the introduction of eight new products and major features at DASH.
-Those announcements include the introduction of the Datadog Marketplace to enable technology partners to build applications on top of our platform; the general availability of Continuous Profiler to measure cloud-level performance to an always-on and low overhead solution; expanding Synthetics to continuous integration deployment pipelines which ended testing earlier in the development process.
+Now on to R&D. We have a proven and long track record of innovation, and our team lived up to that standard in Q3 with the introduction of eight new products and major features at DASH.
+Those announcements include introduction of the Datadog Marketplace to enable technology partners to build applications on top of our platform; the general availability of Continuous Profiler to measure cloud-level performance to an always-on and low overhead solution; expanding Synthetics to continuous integration and deployment pipelines, which ended testing earlier in the development process.

-The introduction of mobile bill user monitoring for both Android and iOS; the general availability of aero tracking to aggregate triage and prioritize content application ERs; the beta launch of incident management for develops and security teams, the better launch of compliance monitoring which extends our security solutions to proactively notify on misconfigurations and compliance threat.
-And lastly the beta launch of recommended monitors a suite of preconfigured cat and customizable alerts.
+The introduction of mobile Real User Monitoring for both Android and iOS; the general availability of error tracking to aggregate triage and prioritize front end application errors; the beta launch of incident management for develops and security teams, the beta launch of compliance monitoring, which extends our security solutions to proactively notify on misconfigurations and compliance threat [ph], and lastly the beta launch of recommended monitors, a suite of preconfigured curated and customizable alerts.

-Additionally we recently announced a strategic partnership with Microsoft currently in public preview which will make Datadog available to purchase implement and use directly from the Azure console and Azure and DevOps sales teams will increase collaboration for cross-selling enterprise clients.
+Additionally, we recently announced a strategic partnership with Microsoft currently in public preview, which will make Datadog available to purchase, implement, and use directly from the Azure console and Azure and Datadog sales teams will increase collaboration for cross-selling to enterprise clients.

-Today we also announced an expansion of our strategic partnership with Google Cloud Platform which extends our GCP presence into new regions and enhance our go-to-market collaboration and sales alignment between Datadog and GCP.
-We believe this partnership along with our existing alliance with AWS demonstrate our leadership in cloud environments as well as the collaborative nature of our relationship with the public cloud vendors.
+Today, we also announced an expansion of our strategic partnership with Google Cloud Platform, which extends our GCP presence into new regions and enhances our go-to-market collaboration and sales alignment between Datadog and GCP.
+We believe this partnership along with our existing alliance with AWS demonstrates our leadership in cloud environments as well as the collaborative nature of our relationship with the public cloud vendors.
 These are just a few of the new features and enhancements we shipped this quarter.

-Rather than listing them all I'll conclude on R&D with two main takeaways.
+Rather than listing them all, I'll conclude on R&D with two main takeaways.
 First, I am very proud of the continued productivity of our teams.
-Together we have not allowed the pandemic and work-from-home to slow down our road map.
+Together, we have not allowed the pandemic and work-from-home to slow down our roadmap.
 And we have also been able to successfully hire and onboard at scale throughout the challenging times.
-Second, we continue to deliver the most complete and cloud-native end-to-end of observability platform.
-And yes we are only getting started.
+Second, we continue to deliver the most complete and cloud-native end-to-end observability platform, and yes we are only getting started.

-Now on to sales and marketing.
-As you know this quarter we hosted DASH our annual user conference.
-While this was our first time hosting it in an all virtual vital format this enabled us to reach a broader audience of over 7000 attendees which is more than 5x last year's count.
+Now, on to the sales and marketing.
+As you know, this quarter we hosted DASH our annual user conference.
+While this was our first time hosting it in an whole -virtual format, this enabled us to reach a broader audience of over 7,000 attendees, which was more than 5x last year's count.

 That was a great success bringing together our customers prospects and partners to show the power of Datadog and many of the new products discussed earlier.
 And I want to give a special thank you to our events and community teams for excellent execution in a quickly environment.